 A consent letter signed by both parents may also be required – or by the living parent or guardian in case of a deceased parent.

-What is the Airport Security Process Like for Kids?
+Airport Security Process for Kids

 Infants and children should be removed from their carriers and then carried in arms through the walk-through metal detector.